Dimensional reduction for sampled priors and application to photometric redshift distributions: Derivation

-The ability to accomodate non-Gaussian distributions of the nuisance-parameter space is the principle advantage of our method over the single-step covariance-inflation method of \citet{hans}.
-A further advantage of our compression$+$density-estimator scheme over covariance inflation is that nonlinearities in the data model, including presence of significant $\partial^2\hatc/\partial\vecq\partial\vecn,$ will be correctly handled in the inference to the extent that the higher derivatives are confined to the compressed subspace of $\vecn.$ But even in the case where linearity and gaussianity in \vecu\ hold, there are practical advantages of compressing the nuisance variables and retaining them in the cosmological Markov chain rather than using the covariance-inflation method for analytic marginalization.
-One can, for example, examine the posterior distributions of \vecu\ to see how the data have constrained the prior.
-For example, if the cosmological posterior for $\vecu$ is at the edge of the prior, this would potentially indicate an inconsistency between the data and the prior.
+Even in the case where all three assumptions of the covariance-inflation method hold true, there are practical advantages of compressing the nuisance variables and retaining them in the cosmological Markov chain instead of doing the analytic marginalization.
+One can, for example, examine the posterior distribution of \vecu\ to see how the data have altered the prior distribution of $\vecu.$ If the posterior for $\vecu$ is at the edge of the prior, this would potentially indicate an inconsistency between the data and the prior.